nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 For multi-line codes, use a plus (`+`) to separate each line.
 For example: `AVSOYOSZ+ELEAPOZE+AIEAZPAP`

-**Note**: Although OpenEmu knows which core emulators support cheat codes, it does not necessarily track what formats the emulators support, and performs only minimal syntax-checking.

 ### Using cheats

-After you've added a cheat, you'll need to enable it.
+After you've added a cheat, you'll need to enable it if you haven't already.
 Return to the *Select Cheat* menu, and you will now see the cheat that was just added in the list.
 Click on it to enable it.
-If you need to disable it later (currently only supported for N64), simply return to this menu and click it again.
+If you need to disable it later, simply return to this menu and click it again.

 ![HUD Select Cheat menu with cheat added](https://raw.github.com/okdana/OpenEmu-documentation/master/assets/img/user%20guide/HUD%20-%20Select%20Cheat%20-%2099%20lives%20%28no%20game%29.png)